wshafer/psr11-monolog/README.md

             ],

             'channelTwo' => [
+                // Optional: Name of channel to show in logs.
+Defaults to the array key 'name' => 'MyOtherChannel',

                 // array of handlers to attach to the channel.
 Can use multiple handlers if needed.
                 'handlers' => ['handlerTwo'],